Contents

 Under the Hood of the Metric

-- Browser Details: For recurring purchase events, around 35% of conversions might have missing browser information, affecting customer journey tracking.
+• Browser Details: For recurring purchase events, around 35% of conversions might have missing browser information, affecting customer journey tracking.
+This isn't necessarily a problem if these customers were acquired long time ago.

-- Click ID Tracking: A 50% Click ID presence could represent 80% of tracked website traffic
+• Click ID Tracking: A 50% Click ID presence could represent 100% of tracked website traffic - the other half might be organic or be coming from a different ad platform.

 Meta's Real Motivation: Encouraging Data Transparency